 - A short introductory course is Alison Hill’s summer of blogdown.
 Alison also has several blog posts on her website discussing more advanced concepts of Hugo.
 A recent post from her is very helpful and covers similar ground to what I’m describing, though in a somewhat different order.

 - A lot of details and further information can be found in the blogdown book.

-- For the Academic theme, check out the docs for the theme.
-While they could be improved and at times a bit confusing, there are quite comprehensive.
+- For the Wowchemy theme, check out the docs for the theme.
+While they could be improved and at times a bit confusing, they are still a good source of information.